Emerging Perspective: Can Low Stomach Acid Lead to GERD?

 The symptoms of acid reflux can range in severity from moderate to incapacitating and have many different manifestations.
 Common symptoms include:

 This is perhaps the most recognizable symptom of acid reflux.
 It is usually a burning sensation in the chest that can radiate upward toward the throat.
-Heartburn typically occurs after eating or when lying down and is often exacerbated by certain foods or beverages.
+Heartburn is typically experienced after eating or when lying down and is often exacerbated by certain foods or beverages.

 Individuals with acid reflux may experience the involuntary return of stomach contents, including acidic liquid and partially digested food, into the throat or mouth.
 A sour or bitter aftertaste may result from regurgitation, which is another hallmark symptom of acid reflux.